filecoin-project/FIPs/FIPS/fip-xxxx.md

 This section provides the specification of GossiPBFT, the consensus protocol that is iteratively instantiated by the F3 loop and returns a decision (in the form of an F3-finalized chain) and a PoF per instance.

 GossiPBFT is a Byzantine fault-tolerant consensus protocol that is resilient optimal, i.e., it tolerates up to less than ⅓ QAP being controlled by a Byzantine adversary.
 Each instance of the protocol has a known set of participants.
 Each participant inputs a proposal value, and the protocol outputs one of the input values as the final decision value.
-We emphasize _final_ because, unlike a longest-chain protocol, the output of GossiPBFT is permanent (see [main design document](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit) for details).
+We emphasize _final_ because, unlike a longest-chain protocol, the output of GossiPBFT is permanent.

 GossiPBFT was designed with the Filecoin network in mind and presents a set of features that make it desirable in that context: